- Height: 12 to 20 feet

 Pollinator value: Very High.

-This shapely shrub or small tree produces enchanting white flower clusters in May and June followed by edible berries and dark green foliage that becomes reddish-purple in fall.
+Shapely shrub or small tree, enchanting white, spring flower clusters. edible summer berries and dark green foliage that becomes reddish-purple in fall.

 The Blackhaw tolerates drought and does well in urban conditions.
-Its resistance to disease makes it a good substitute for the White Flowering Dogwood.
-Note that viburnums will set fruit better if there are two or more for pollination.
+Disease resistance makes it a potential substitute for the White Flowering Dogwood.